 By the end of the 90 minutes, we will aim to help you:

 • Understand and explore the fundamentals; what is a challenging conversation, what makes it challenging, and what holds us back and what can help us

 • Manage yourself and others in a challenging conversation/situation

 • Feel confident to apply some practical tools when you next find yourself in a challenging conversation

 • Learn, share and grow with other colleagues in like-minded situations to help support each other

 Who the session is for:

 This workshop is for leaders within Primary Care who want to engage in healthy dialogues with their colleagues and may need to plan for some difficult conversations.
 This maybe particularly relevant for managers and team leaders and we welcome those in additional roles in Primary Care.

-Reserve a place via our RSVP booking system below.
+BOOKINGS HAVE NOW CLOSED FOR THIS SESSION.
 If your circumstances change and you can no longer attend, please email [email protected]